 What is the electoral roll?

 The electoral roll is a list of every individual who is eligible and registered to vote in a given district.
-Its main purpose is to keep track of who can vote in which constituencies, acting as a master document for authorities to use when sending out polling cards.
+Its main purpose is to keep track of who can vote in which constituencies.
+It acts as a master document for authorities to use when sending out polling cards.
 The electoral roll is also used after elections to track things like voter turnout.

 Why is it important for my credit?